February 26, 2024

 Monterey Sewer Trunk Line to Gilroy Project

 This project proposes to construct a new parallel sewer trunk line from the Harding/Highland intersection to Renz Road in Gilroy.
 Design plans have been reviewed by the stakeholders.
 The City presented the sewer alignment to the City of Gilroy on Monday, April 29, 2019, and the alignment was approved.
-The design is 95% completed with final design expected to be complete in Winter 2022.
+The design is 95% completed with final design expected to be complete in Winter 2023.
 Construction of the parallel sewer trunk is currently not funded.
+Additional Information Available.

 Phase 1 improvements to the Madrone Channel Trail have been completed.
-This is the first of a two-phase project to provide a paved trail along Valley Water’s Madrone Water Channel.
-This trail runs along the east side of Highway 101 for approximately 2.9 miles.
-The first phase is approximately 1.1 miles and includes a 6-foot-wide paved trail between Cochrane Avenue and Main Avenue.
-Learn more about this project at https://www.morgan-hill.ca.gov/485/Capital-Improvement-Program.
+Phase 2 improvements will provide a paved trail along Madrone Water Channel from Main Avenue to Tennant Avenue.
+Currently waiting for encroachment permit from VTA before project bidding and awarding.
+Learn more about this project at the City's Capital Improvement Program webpage.
 This project is made possible by Valley Water through the Safe, Clean Water and Natural Flood Protection Program, MTC Transportation Development Act (TDA) grant and the VTA Transportation Fund for Clean Air (TFCA) grant.